Speak to an expert

 Below you’ll find answers to the most frequently asked questions we get about non-refillable canisters.

-Non-refillable cylinders or canisters are a new mode of supply for Air Products' Speciality Gases.
-They are highly portable and easy to use, which makes them ideal for applications such as function checking of gas detection equipment, instrument calibration, laboratory use, and field based applications.
+Non-refillable canisters (also called disposable cylinders) are those specifically designed for one-time use and should not be refilled or reused.
+Their portability and ease of use make them ideal for applications such as function checking of gas detection equipment, instrument calibration, laboratory use, and field based applications.

-Like all calibration gases manufactured by Air Products, these non-refillable cylinders are issued with a traceable Certificate of Analysis in accordance with ISO 6141.
-A range of simple to use gas control equipment and accessories provide a complete solution.
+Like all calibration gases manufactured by Air Products, our non-refillable canisters are issued with a traceable Certificate of Analysis in accordance with ISO 6141.
+A range of simple-to-use gas control equipment and accessories provide a complete solution.

-Which gas mixtures are available in non-refillable cylinders?
+Which gas mixtures are available in non-refillable canisters?

-Air Products supply an extensive range of mixtures in non-refillable cylinders.
+Air Products supply an extensive range of mixtures in non-refillable canisters, using gases including Oxygen, Nitrogen, Hydrogen, Carbon Dioxide, Ammonia, Methane, Butane and more.
 Many common mixtures used in gas detection, landfill gas analysis, food atmosphere analysis and refrigerant leak detection are available from stock.

-Many gas detection instruments fail in an unsafe way, and portable instruments are particularly vulnerable due to the nature of their use.
+Failure of gas detection equipment can be very dangerous – portable instruments are particularly vulnerable due to the nature of their use.
 Sudden failure of the detector does not result in an alarm state, which may result in a 'non-reading' situation in the event of a gas leak, or build up of a hazardous atmosphere.

-What are the benefits of using non-refillable canisters versus traditional refillable cylinders?
+What are the benefits of using non-refillable canisters versus traditional refillable canisters?

-The main advantage is portability, enabling calibration to be carried out in the field as well as in the workshop or laboratory.
+The main advantage of non-refillable canisters compared to traditional refillable canisters is portability, enabling regular bump testing to be carried out in the field, in addition to intermittent quantitative calibration in the workshop or laboratory.
 They are easy to use because no tools are required to connect the gas control equipment to the canister.
-There are no monthly rental costs or facility fees to consider, thus reducing the costs and hassle associated with having calibration gases on site.
-Transportation costs of non-refillables also tend to be lower than for conventional cylinders.
+There are no monthly rental costs or facility fees to consider, thus reducing the costs and hassle associated with having speciality gases on site.
+Transportation costs of non-refillables also tend to be lower than for conventional canisters.

 How much gas do the canisters hold?